OlavHN/comoyo.github.com/_posts/2012-07-27-backbone-on-websockets.md

 window.dispatch = _.clone(Backbone.Events)
 {% endhighlight %}

-Using the event dispatch is easy: you subscribe to and trigger events with `dispatch.on(eventName, payload)` and `dispatch.trigger(eventName, payload)` respectively.
+Using the event dispatch is easy: you subscribe to and trigger events with `dispatch.on(eventName, callback)` and `dispatch.trigger(eventName, payload)` respectively.

-## The server communicator
+## The communication layer

 With event dispatch in place, we naturally started with the bottom layer: the communication layer.